cbourke/ComputerScienceIII/documents/syllabus.md

 -   Programs and other artifacts are to be submitted through
     webhandin (<https://cse.unl.edu/handin>) and can be graded using the webgrader (<https://cse.unl.edu/~cse310h/grade>)

--   Office hours will be held online via zoom

-# Accommodations for Students with Disabilities

-The University strives to make all learning experiences as accessible as possible.
-If you anticipate or experience barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can discuss options privately.
-To establish reasonable accommodations, I may request that you register with Services for Students with Disabilities (SSD).
-If you are eligible for services and register with their office, make arrangements with me as soon as possible to discuss your accommodations so they can be implemented in a timely manner.
-SSD contact information:
-117 Louise Pound Hall.; 402-472-3787

 # Grading